Why Use This This skill provides specialized capabilities for gmickel's codebase.

 # What's ready to work on?

-$FLOWCTL ready --epic fn-1-add-oauth --json
+$FLOWCTL ready --spec fn-1-add-oauth --json

-# Create task under existing epic
+# Create task under existing spec

-$FLOWCTL task create --epic fn-1-add-oauth --title "Fix bug X" --json
+$FLOWCTL task create --spec fn-1-add-oauth --title "Fix bug X" --json

 # Set task description and acceptance (combined, fewer writes)